 In exceptional cases, we also process sensitive personal data.
 Normally, this takes place in connection with an application from you, for example, when applying for an exception due to medical reasons.
 Before we carry out such processing in our IT systems, we will ask for your consent.

 Stiftelsen AF Bostäder, organisation number 845000-6435, with the address Tunavägen 39 C, 223 63 Lund, is the data controller for the processing of your personal data, both the data we process ourselves and the data that other companies process on our behalf.

 When you are in our housing queue

-During your period in the queue we collect and process your personal data in order to administer your application for housing, storage or premises.
-Throughout the queue and rental period we will update your personal data against public registers in order to ensure the information is correct and that you fulfil our queue and rental conditions.
+During your period in the queue, we collect and process your personal data in order to administer your application for housing, storage or premises.
+Throughout the queue and rental period, we will update your personal data against public registers in order to ensure the information is correct and that you fulfil our queue and rental conditions.
 One example is that we regularly check your study credits.

-The processing during the queue period is carried out as we have a legitimate interest for doing it.
+The processing during the queue period is carried out as we have a legitimate interest in doing it.
 The data will be retained for as long as you are in our queue.
 If you do not renew your housing application, your data is automatically deleted.
 You can also choose to deregister your place in the queue on Your Pages.

 When we offer you housing